etwk/blog/content/lists/books.md

 - [ ] Governing the World: The History of an Idea, 1815 to the Present
 - [ ] Hitler's Empire: Nazi Rule in Occupied Europe
 - [ ] The Long Hangover: Putin's New Russia and the Ghosts of the Past
+- [ ] Putin's People: How the KGB Took Back Russia and Then Took on the West

 ## Society